practicalli/engineering-playbook/docs/technical-writing/techniques.md

 ## Etymology

-Etymology is the study of the origin and evolution of words—including their constituent units of sound and meaning—across time.
+The study of the origin and evolution of words—including their constituent units of sound and meaning—across time.

 As a subfield within linguistics, etymology has become an increasingly rigorous scientific field of study.